trishaganesh/SCU-Pipelined-CPU/README.md

 For the cycle count of n = 0, the waveform below shows that the program finally finishes the execution its final instruction when it loads in -71 into x35 at 190ns (note that technically this occurs 5ns earlier because functional units update on posedge while buffers update on negedge, but the cycle isn’t complete until it finishes the last 5ns so we need to wait 5ns before the 10ns cycle is truly over).
 Therefore, the total number of clock cycles is 190ns / 10ns/clock cycle = 19 clock cycles, which is what we calculated earlier by hand.
 Using the observed number of clock cycles and number of instructions, we can calculate the CPI as 19 cycles / 15 instructions = 1.266667 CPI, which is exactly the same as our earlier theoretical calculated version.
 Note also that the program is behaving completely correctly, with x35 being set to -x3 = -71 and all of the values of b (note that it starts at memory location 71) remaining 0 since n = 0.

+Case 2 (n = 1):
+For the instruction count of n = 1, the program finishes reading the final instruction at 250ns, as seen in the waveform below.
+Since it takes 10ns to read one instruction, the total number of instructions executed is therefore 250ns / 10ns/instruction = 25 instructions, which is exactly the same number of instructions we calculated earlier for n = 1.